Surfboard Tails, Rails and Noses

 Rails and tails combining with a double wing on Chemistry Surfboards' Wide J 6 model.

-Finally, rounding out the end of the article, and the board, is the tail of your surfboard.
+Finally, rounding out the end of the article, and the board, is the tail shape of your surfboard.

 As with everything else, the exact size, shape and volume of the tail is essentially endless.
 But let's look at some of the basic fundamentals shapers will follow in most tails.